 - how you feel about surgery

-- whether you have tried any of the treatments before
+- whether you've tried any of the treatments before

-Treatment may not be necessary if your symptoms are mild and you have no fertility problems.
-In about a third of cases, endometriosis gets better by itself without treatment.
+Treatment may not be necessary if your symptoms are mild, you have no fertility problems, or if you're nearing the menopause, when symptoms may get better without treatment.

-Support from self-help groups can be very useful if you are learning to manage endometriosis.
+Support from self-help groups, such as Endometriosis SHE Trust UK and Endometriosis UK, can be very useful if you're learning how to manage the condition.

 Paracetamol can be used to treat mild pain.
-It is not usually as effective as NSAIDs, but may be used if NSAIDs cause any side effects, such as nausea, vomiting and diarrhoea.
+It's not usually as effective as NSAIDs, but may be used if these types of drugs cause any side effects, such as nausea, vomiting and diarrhoea.

-Codeine is a stronger painkiller that is sometimes combined with paracetamol or used alone if other painkillers are not suitable.
+Codeine is a stronger painkiller that's sometimes combined with paracetamol or used alone if other painkillers aren't suitable.
 However, constipation is a common side effect, which may aggravate the symptoms of endometriosis.

-For more information, read the Endometriosis UK factsheet on pain management for endometriosis.
+For more information, read the Endometriosis UK factsheet on pain relief for endometriosis.

 Read more about adhesions and other complications of endometriosis.

-The Mirena intrauterine system, a T-shaped contraceptive device that fits into the womb and releases progestogen, has been successfully used for the treatment of endometriosis.
+The Mirena levonorgestrel-releasing intrauterine system (LNG-IUS) is a T-shaped contraceptive device that fits into the womb.
+It releases a type of progestogen hormone called levonorgestrel.

 Gonadotrophin-releasing hormone (GnRH) analogues